betty920huang/Evangelion-Uebersicht-Widget/README.md

 0.X4b
 * Fixed a few minor bugs with the scripts
 * Fixed a bug with desktop computers
-* Added the option to change colours
+* Added an option to change colours
-* Added a lot of options to customise the widget
+* Added many options to customise the widget
 * Added voice notifications.
 Default option is OFF to avoid annoyance.

 0.X3a